All Episodes

 I'm not going to invest any part of the success of this show in a parade of people that don't really have that as an interest of theirs.

-They want to hawk their stuff, let them go elsewhere.
+They want to hawk their stuff.

 But on Friday, when we go to the phones, I will suspend the normal rule that governs the conduct of this program.

-Normally this program is devoted to that which interests me.
+Normally, this program is devoted to that which interests me.

-Otherwise, we don't talk about it because I don't want to be bored or sound bored, and I don't want you to be bored.
+Otherwise, we don't talk about it because I don't want to be bored or sound bored and I don't want you to be bored.

-Because that's that I'm a benevolent dictator, and that's the one day of the week where if you think that we should have been talking about something that I haven't brought up, this is your chance to do it.
+But on Friday, I will allow calls on subjects in which and about which I have no interest because that's that I'm a benevolent dictator and that's the one day of the week where if you think that we should have been talking about something that I haven't brought up, this is your chance to do it.

 If you have a question, you have a comment.

-So here's the number, 800-282-2882.
+So here's the number 800-282-2882.

-The email address is rush at EIB net.com.
+The email address is rush at EIBnet.com.

 Just a couple things here before we get into the issues.

-You remember uh the story we did out of Homer, Alaska on the banning of the eagle feeding.
+You remember the story we did out of Homer, Alaska on the banning of the eagle feeding.

-What that photo photo uh, I guess tour operators uh would would have people go up to Homer with cameras, and you could get close, you could feed the eagles up there and get close and get pictures of them.
+I guess tour operators would have people go up to Homer with cameras and you could get close.

 That's right.

-But that wasn't what was happening because the eagles performed.
+But that wasn't what was happening because the Eagles performed.

-Well, there was one exemption uh to the ban on eagle feeding up there, and then we're talking about hundreds of eagles.
+Well, there was one exemption to the ban on eagle feeding up there.

 Well, I got in the mail today her book.

-I got the Eagle Lady's uh uh it's a combination autobiography and photo journal, and it has some of the most amazing pictures of her eagles and where she lives.
+And it has some of the most amazing pictures of her eagles and where she lives.

-She she she drives a pickup, she she lives in a trailer right out there on the in the in the area, and these eagles just flock every morning in the winter and have been for 25 years.
+And these eagles just flock every morning in the winter and have been for 25 years.

 The pictures in here are just amazing.

-Said uh, and and I wasn't surprised to learn that there is a real story about the banning of the feeding of eagles that wasn't told in the AP account.
+He said, And I wasn't surprised to learn that there is a real story about the banning of the feeding of eagles that wasn't told in the AP account.

-Mr. Anderson writes, this controversy was started and fueled by a man up here who feeds flocks of sandhill cranes on his Homer area property.
+Mr. Anderson writes: This controversy was started and fueled by a man up here who feeds flocks of Sandhill cranes on his Homer area property.

-Also keeps Canada geese at his home.
+He also keeps Canada geese at his home.

 He clips their wings so they can't fly away.

-One day, a bald eagle took a swipe at his Geese and his cranes.
+One day, a bald eagle took a swipe at his geese and his cranes.

 A goose was killed by an eagle.